Cell Phones/Digital Devices

 School rules and discipline consequences apply on the bus in addition to the following considerations:

 - Drivers are required to report misconduct to the school administration for resolution.
+Bus Misconducts will be discussed with families and students on a case by case basis.

 - Students are expected to remain seated, not extend arms or head out of the bus.